-Chemotherapy is a term that describes the use of drugs to treat various types of cancer.
+Chemotherapy is a term that describes the use of drugs to treat cancer.
 It is one of the most widely used methods to treat cancer.
-When a chemotherapeutic drug is given orally or intravenously, it enters the bloodstream and circulates throughout the body.
-Other types of cancer treatment include surgery and radiation.
-Different combinations of the above three methods are used to improve cancer treatment.
+When a chemotherapeutic drug is given orally (by mouth) or intravenously (through vein), it enters the bloodstream and travels throughout the body.

 How does chemotherapy work?

-Cancer cells are different from normal cells in your body.
-Cancer cells multiply and grow fast, and sometimes they spread to other areas of your body.
+Cancer cells are different from healthy cells in your body.
+Cancer cells multiply and grow very fast, and sometimes they spread to other areas of your body.
 Chemotherapy tries to block cancer cell growth.
 Each drug has its own specific use, strengths, and side effects.

 Will I be able to become pregnant after having chemotherapy?

-When chemotherapeutic drugs affect the division of cancer cells, they also interfere with the division of normal cells, including those in the reproduction system.
-This may affect a woman’s ability to become pregnant.
-For most women, reproductive function may return to normal within months after chemotherapy has been completed.
-For some women, it may take several years.
-The degree of effect that these agents have on reproductive function varies from one drug to another.
-Some agents inhibit reproductive function completely and others have only a limited effect.
+When chemotherapeutic drugs affect the division of cancer cells, they also interfere with the division of normal cells, including those in the reproduction system (organs needed for pregnancy).
+This could affect a woman’s ability to become pregnant.
+For most women, reproductive function (ability to get pregnancy) can return to normal within months after chemotherapy has been completed.
+For some women, it can take several years.
+How much a chemotherapy treatment would affect a woman’s future ability to get pregnant varies from one drug to another.
+Discuss your specific medication with your healthcare provider.
 In general, younger women are more likely to regain reproductive function than older women.

 I had chemotherapy as a child.
 I am now pregnant.
 Will my previous exposure to these drugs cause birth defects in my baby?

 Probably not.
-So far there are no studies that indicate that exposure to chemotherapeutic agents in childhood increases the risk for birth defects in the children of women who later become pregnant.
+So far, studies do not suggest that exposure to chemotherapeutic agents in childhood increases the risk for birth defects in the children of women who later become pregnant.

 If I need chemotherapy in early pregnancy, can it cause birth defects?

-Yes, it can.
+Possibly.
 While there have been case reports of healthy babies born to women who underwent chemotherapy during the first trimester, there is a potential risk for birth defects.
-The risk for birth defects to occur is greatest when the fetus is exposed to chemotherapy during the first trimester of pregnancy.
-This is because the first trimester is when many of the internal and external structures of the fetus are forming and cells are growing quickly.
-Since chemotherapeutic drugs interfere with cell growth and division, the fetus is most vulnerable during this period of time.
-Exposure to chemotherapeutic drugs during the first trimester may also increase the risk for miscarriage.
-Therefore, whenever possible, chemotherapy is avoided during the first trimester of pregnancy.
+The chance for birth defects to happen is greatest when the fetus is exposed to chemotherapy during the first trimester of pregnancy.
+This is because the first trimester is when many of the internal and external structures of the developing baby are forming and cells are growing quickly.
+Exposure to chemotherapeutic drugs during the first trimester may also increase the chance for miscarriage.
+Therefore, if possible, chemotherapy is avoided during the first trimester of pregnancy.

 Are there any risks from chemotherapy later in pregnancy?

-The risk for birth defects is less when chemotherapy is administered in the second or third trimester.
-With a few exceptions (such as the brain and the reproductive system), most fetal organ system development is completed by the beginning of the second trimester.
-However, exposure to chemotherapeutic drugs in the second and third trimester has been associated with a greater risk for premature birth, low birth weight, and a temporary reduction in some of the baby’s blood cells.
+Exposure to chemotherapeutic drugs in the second and third trimester has been associated with a greater risk for premature birth, low birth weight, and a temporary reduction in some of the baby’s blood cells (low blood counts).

 Yes.
-When the infants of women who underwent chemotherapy during pregnancy were examined, maternal treatment with certain drugs showed a stronger link with an increase in birth defects than others.
-Although no chemotherapeutic drug can be considered totally safe for use in pregnancy, certain drugs may be less likely to cause birth defects.
-In addition to the specific chemotherapeutic drug used for maternal therapy, factors such as the number of different medications used at the same time, how often and how long the medications are used, and when in pregnancy the medications are taken may also influence the outcome.
-Please call MotherToBaby at 1-866-626-6847 to speak with an information specialist about your specific treatment.
+Some chemotherapy drugs show a stronger link with an increase in birth defects than others.
+Although no drug can be considered safe for use in pregnancy, certain drugs may be less likely to cause birth defects.
+In addition to the specific chemotherapeutic drug used for maternal therapy, factors such as the number of medications, used during pregnancy, how often they are taken, how long the medications are used, and the trimester they are used, can also influence the outcome.
+Please call MotherToBaby at 1-866-626-6847 to speak with an information specialist about your specific treatments.

-If I undergo chemotherapy while I am pregnant, can it have delayed adverse effects on my baby?
+If I undergo chemotherapy while I am pregnant, can it cause problems for my child as they grow older?

 Is it safe to breastfeed my baby while I am having chemotherapy?

 No, breastfeeding is not recommended while women are receiving chemotherapy.
-Although it is not known how much of these medications are secreted in breast milk, there could be serious side effects in the nursing infant.
+Although it is not known how much of the medications can be found in breast milk, there could be serious side effects in the nursing infant.
 These side effects could include suppression of the immune system and an increased risk for cancer.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all of your breastfeeding questions.